Skip to Content

-What Is the Serial Position Effect?
+Examples of the Serial Position Effect

 The serial position effect refers to the tendency to be able to better recall the first and last items on a list than the middle items.
 Psychology Hermann Ebbinghaus noted during his research that his ability to remember the items on a list depended on the position of the item on the list.
+An example…

 Ebbinghaus created a list of nearly 2,000 nonsense syllables that were consonant-vowel-consonant combinations and then tested his own ability to recall lists of these invented “words.”
 He used these nonsense syllables to eliminate the possible impact on word meaning and familiarity on recall.

 Imagine that you have been given a list of random words and are allowed two minutes to try and memorize the list.
-Later when you are asked to recall the items in any order, you will most like begin to list items that were last on the list, a tendency known as the recency effect.
+Later, when you are asked to recall the items in any order, you will most likely begin to list items that were last on the list, a tendency known as the recency effect.
 The next items you list will probably be the first few items on the list, a tendency known as the primacy effect.

 Explanations for the Serial-Position Effect